section-engineering-education/engineering-education/content/articles/how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/
+url: /how-to-automate-tests-for-dockerized-django-application-with-gitub-actions/
-title: Automating tests for Dockerized Django applications with GitHub Actions description:In this article, the reader will learn how to test a Django application with Pytest, Dockerize it, and configure GitHub Actions to automate your Django tests
+title: Automating tests for Dockerized Django applications with GitHub Actions
+description: In this article, the reader will learn how to test a Django application with Pytest, Dockerize it, and configure GitHub Actions to automate your Django tests.
 author: muhammed-ali
 date: 2021-11-22T00:00:00-12:10
-topics: [Langugaes]
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/hero.jpg